solouli/Pangenomics_Adaptations/README.md

 **Acknowledgments**

 This work is supported by CONACYT-SEP-Project 220708 and DGAPA-PAPIIT, UNAM-Project IG200319.
-Appreciation for their help and support to Erika Aguirre-Planter and Laura Espinosa-Asuar
+Appreciation for their help and support to Erika Aguirre-Planter and Laura Espinosa-Asuar.